Easy Korean Gochujang Chicken

 Instructions:

-2. Add chicken thighs and mix well.
-If you can, marinate overnight.
+2. Marinate chicken.
+Place chicken thighs into the marinade and mix well.
+Make sure all the chicken pieces are well coated.
+If you can, marinate the chicken pieces overnight.

 Pro Tips: